b-luka/fractalExamples/README.md

 # fractalExamples
-Some basic examples of fractal image generation in Processing/ Java Currently only includes 2D fractals, those being:
+Some basic examples of fractal image generation in Processing/Java. <br>
+Currently only includes 2D fractals, those being:
 - Mandelbrot set (along with the Multibrot sets)
 - Sierpinski triangle